This is not the monkeypox that doctors thought they knew

 The resulting analysis of 528 patients was published in The New England Journal of Medicine on July 21.
 A few days later, Orkin alerted several national health agencies, knowing the findings should alter the case definitions that doctors consult when diagnosing patients.

 Britain’s Health Security Agency and the European Centers for Disease Control both replied the same day.
 Britain added some of the new symptoms to its monkeypox case definition three days later.
+The European agency invited Orkin to present her findings.

 In an interview in late July, Orkin reflected that during pandemics, public health agencies are considered the experts, and officials educate doctors on the disease and its treatment.
 Yet, it’s clinicians who see the symptoms firsthand.